-Period of general Reception. tion of all children, that should
+Period of genetion of all children, that should

 be offered under a certain age;

 an age which the corporation first fixed at two,

-then at fix, and afterwards at twelve months.
+then at six, and afterwards at twelve months.

 The gates of the charity were immediately

 thrown open for all the children not exceeding the then proposed age of two months;

 and on the 2d of June 1756, the first day

 of general reception, 117 children were

 received.
 From that time to the 31st of

-December 1757, five thousand five hundred
+December 1757, sive thousand sive hundred

 and ten children were admitted into the

 hospital.